Sign up for the 2 Sigma Newsletter

 • More traffic: increase traffic to your website or activity on your blog and social media accounts

-Once you know what goals you want to work toward, this can help you decide what kind of marketing to do, how to measure the results, and how to adjust your efforts based on those results.
+Once you know what goals you want to work toward, this can help you decide what kind of marketing to do, how to measure the results, how to measure marketing efforts, and how to adjust your efforts based on those results.

 Step 2: Understand Your Target Audience